How to Fix Cycling thermostat failure on Whirlpool WED8000DW (Electric)

 Step 1

-The cycling thermostat regulates heat by cycling the heating element on and off, so when it fails you’ll notice one of two problems: clothes come out scorching hot (thermostat stuck closed, heat never shuts off) or the dryer runs indefinitely without advancing because it never reaches the target temperature (thermostat stuck open).
-Identifying which symptom you have confirms the thermostat is the likely culprit before you pull anything apart.
+The cycling thermostat regulates heat by turning the heating element on and off.
+If it fails, you might encounter two main problems: clothes come out scorching hot (the thermostat is stuck closed, and heat never shuts off) or the dryer runs indefinitely because it never reaches the target temperature (the thermostat is stuck open).
+Knowing which symptom you have will help confirm that the thermostat is the likely culprit before you start disassembling anything.

 Step 2

-Unplug the dryer from the wall before touching anything — the heating circuit runs on 240V and is lethal.
-Remove the rear panel by taking out the five ¼” hex screws, then locate the cycling thermostat mounted on the heater housing; it’s a small disc-shaped component with two wire terminals and is usually the smaller of the thermostats you’ll see.
+Before touching anything, unplug the dryer from the wall — the heating circuit runs on 240V and is dangerous.
+Remove the rear panel by unscrewing the five ¼” hex screws, then locate the cycling thermostat mounted on the heater housing.
+It’s a small disc-shaped component with two wire terminals and is usually the smaller of the thermostats you’ll find.

 Step 3

-Set your multimeter to Rx1 and probe both terminals of the cycling thermostat at room temperature — a healthy thermostat is closed at room temperature, so you should see continuity (near-zero resistance).
-No continuity at room temp means it’s stuck open and confirmed faulty; replace it immediately, as a stuck-closed thermostat will read fine on this test but will fail at operating temperature, so consider replacement if symptoms pointed that direction.
+Set your multimeter to Rx1 and probe both terminals of the cycling thermostat at room temperature.
+A healthy thermostat should be closed at room temperature, so you should see continuity (near-zero resistance).
+If you get no continuity at room temperature, it means it’s stuck open and needs to be replaced immediately.
+A stuck-closed thermostat will read fine at this test but will fail at operating temperature, so if your symptoms lean that way, consider replacement.

 Step 4

-Whirlpool sells the cycling thermostat, thermal fuse, and high-limit thermostat as a kit for $20–35, and replacing all three at once is strongly recommended.
-These components fail in related circumstances — often a restricted vent causes them all to overstress — so replacing only one frequently leads to another failure within weeks.
+Whirlpool sells the cycling thermostat, thermal fuse, and high-limit thermostat as a kit for $20–35.
+I strongly recommend replacing all three at once, as these components fail under similar circumstances — often due to a restricted vent.
+If you only replace one, you might find yourself back in the same situation within weeks.

 Step 5

-Before reinstalling, clear any lint from the heater housing area since restricted airflow is a leading cause of thermostat failure and you don’t want to repeat this repair.
-Reconnect the wires to the new thermostat terminals (the terminals are labeled to prevent misconnection), then reinstall the rear panel and tighten all five screws snugly.
+Before you reinstall, make sure to clear any lint from the heater housing area, as restricted airflow is a leading cause of thermostat failure.
+You don’t want to have to repeat this repair.
+Reconnect the wires to the new thermostat terminals (the terminals are labeled to help avoid misconnection), then reinstall the rear panel and tighten all five screws securely.

 Step 6